aceable/test-mkt-dev-manager/README.md

 *   Make a GET request to the products API endpoint at https://mkt-endpoint.now.sh/products
 *   Sort the products in the response by lowest price to highest.
 *   Iterate through each product and present the title, price **in US dollars**, and description of each.
-*   Attach a Markdown file with documentation on how to maintain your project and any concerns for scaling to a full site.
+*   Attach a Markdown file as `PROJECT.md`, answering the engineering manager questions above.

 ## How-To